Health Benefits Of Loose Leaf Tea

 On top of that, it helps boost your metabolism which aids in weight loss.
 This is the initial reason I started drinking loose leaf tea and it’s definitely made a big difference.

-Studies are still being done on this one but it`s been rumoured that loose leaf green tea, because of its potency, has been shown to protect the body from cancerous cells accumulating and progressing.
+Studies are still being done on this one but it`s been rumored that loose leaf green tea, because of its potency, has been shown to help in protecting the body from cancerous cells accumulating and progressing (source).
+These type of studies are still very new and this, nothing is overly conclusive but I find it insanely intriguing that it’s being tested!

 Keep in mind that (like everything) quality here would be crucial.
 Dried out, processed tea bags are not going to be gems.
 If you want to reap the benefits of loose leaf tea you’ll want to focus on quality before anything else.

-Loose leaf tea has been shown to have a calming effect on the body.
+Loose leaf tea has a calming effect on the body.
 Matcha especially helps boost mental clarity.
 Matcha tea is extremely potent and can help boost memory and concentration.

 The truth is, loose leaf tea has many more benefits than I could ever list.
 Herbal teas have been used in tinctures and healing for ages and each flower, herb and tea come with their own health benefits.